-The reason I tried Lush so many years ago was that I always struggled not to pack too many liquids in my carry-on.
-I usually travel carry-on only and at the time I was still wearing lenses so the liquids quickly added up.
+I first tried Lush many years ago as I always struggled not to pack too many toiletries in my carry-on.
+I usually travel carry-on only and at the time I was wearing lenses so the liquids quickly added up.

-Lush solid products are, well, solid, and so they don't count toward your carry-on liquid total.
-They were the perfect solution to my problem and still are when I want to pack things like shampoo, conditioner, and deodorant alongside my facial cream, makeup remover etc.
+Lush solid products are, well, solid, so they don't count toward your carry-on liquid total.
+They were the perfect solution to my problem and are my go-to when I want to pack things like shampoo and conditioner, deodorant as well as my facial cream, makeup remover, etc.

 Lush solid conditioner review

 I tried the conditioner bar called Big.
 When I first tried it, Big was more crumbly than the shampoo bars.
 It was a block and wouldn't “run” but it would become a bit sticky at room temperature.